-The headquarters building resumed its administrative role when the East Wing reopened for operations in 1976.
-Into the 1980s the building housed Berlin management and various corporate departments, along with other functions.
+The building resumed its administrative role when the East Wing reopened for operations in 1976.
+Into the 1980s the administration building housed Berlin management and various corporate departments, along with other functions.
 Since 2005 the former corporate headquarters of Siemens & Halske AG have again been the home office of a member of the Managing Board.

-One of the first departments to move into the headquarters building in 1914 was the company archives, founded in 1907.
+One of the first departments to move into the administration building in 1914 was the company archives, founded in 1907.
 The company’s “historical memory” then moved from Berlin to Munich in 1954.
 In 2016, the corporate archive, now known as the Siemens Historical Institute, returned to Berlin - once again in the administration building.

 Berlin was where it all began, back in 1847.
-And Berlin – specifically, the historic site of Siemensstadt, with its imposing headquarters building – is where it’s continuing: Siemens AG is planning one of the biggest single investments in its history for the home site in Berlin-Spandau.
+And Berlin – specifically, the historic site of Siemensstadt, with its imposing administration building – is where it’s continuing: Siemens AG is planning one of the biggest single investments in its history for the home site in Berlin-Spandau.
 Up to EUR 600 million will be invested to build a new world for working and living over the coming years.